GreedySnake: Accelerating SSD-Offloaded LLM Training with Efficient Scheduling and Optimizer Step Overlapping: Evaluation

 \textbf{Workloads.} Same as related work~\cite{liao2025ratel,fang2022patrickstar,rajbhandari2021infinity}, we use GPT-style LLMs provided by Megatron-LM~\cite{shoeybi2019megatron}.
 The model configuration is shown in Table~\ref{tab:llm_eval}.

 \textbf{Baseline Configurations.} We compare GreedySnake against the following open-sourced SSD-offloaded training frameworks: (1) \emph{ZeRO-Infinity}~\cite{rajbhandari2021infinity}: A widely deployed, production-grade SSD-offloaded training framework that optimizes memory management through coordinated prefetching and computation-communication overlap.
 We enable activation checkpointing with CPU memory offloading to maximize per-pass batch size.
 Parameters and optimizer states are offloaded to SSD by default, while parameters are retained in CPU memory when capacity permits to reduce I/O overhead.
 (2) \emph{Ratel}~\cite{liao2025ratel}: An SSD‑offloaded training system that co‑designs fine‑grained activation checkpointing with checkpoint swapping across the memory hierarchy.
 We reuse the original open-source codebase for single-GPU training; for multi-GPU training, we extend it with FSDP on a best-effort basis.
 (3) \emph{TeraIO}~\cite{yuan2025cost}: An SSD-offloaded training system that optimizes data movement through tensor lifetime analysis.
 Because the open-source codebase does not support \xuehai{activation checkpointing and is coupled with TorchTitan}~\cite{liang2024torchtitan}, we use its tensor lifetime profiler to analyze ZeRO-Infinity execution traces and report the throughput projected by the framework's analyzer under the optimized tensor offloading and prefetching plan.
-We confirmed this methodology and the produced numbers with the authors to ensure an accurate representation of the system's capabilities.
 This baseline represents a highly optimized, horizontally scheduled gradient-accumulation scheme with effective tensor management.